Phase I ESARequest a Quote! Phase II ESARequest a Quote!

 What are PFAS Chemicals?

-PFAS or per- and polyfluoroalkyl substances are a large group of human-made chemicals that have been used in industry and consumer products worldwide since the 1950s.
-Specifically, these substances have been used in non-stick cookware, food packages/fast-food wrappings, water-repellent clothing, stain-resistant fabrics and carpets, some cosmetics, some firefighting foams, and products that resist grease, water, and oil.
-PFAS do not occur naturally and are widespread in the environment.
-PFAS chemicals are found in people, wildlife and fish all over the world.
+PFAS or per- and polyfluoroalkyl substances are a large group of human-made chemicals used in industry and consumer products worldwide since the 1950s.
+PFAS substances have been used in non-stick cookware, food packages/fast-food wrappings, water-repellent clothing, stain-resistant fabrics and carpets, some cosmetics, some firefighting foams, and products that resist grease, water, and oil.
+PFAS do not occur naturally and are widespread in the environment, found in people, wildlife and fish worldwide.

 • PFOS = Perfluorooctane sulfonic acid